netrisai/docs/switch-agent-installation.rst

 ``netris/newNet0ps``

-Configure the OOB Management IP address
+Configure the OOB Management IP Address
 ---------------------------------------
 Configure out of band management IP address, and in case Netris Controller is not in the same OOB network then configure a route to Netris Controller.
 No default route or other IP addresses should be configured.